 factor viia, recombinant - injection, Novoseven (cont.)

 SIDE EFFECTS: Fever, headache, pain/redness/irritation at the injection site, dizziness, nausea, or vomiting may occur.
 If any of these effects persist or worsen, tell your doctor or pharmacist promptly.Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
-Many people using this medication do not have serious side effects.Tell your doctor immediately if any of these unlikely but serious side effects occur: swelling ankles/feet, new or worsening bleeding/bruising, new or worsening joint pain/swelling.Seek immediate medical attention if any of these rare but very serious side effects occur: pain/swelling/redness/weakness of the arms or legs, calf pain/swelling that is warm to the touch, shortness of breath, coughing up blood, chest/jaw/left arm pain, fast/slow heartbeat, sudden vision changes, weakness on one side of the body, slurred speech, confusion, change in the amount of urine.A very serious allergic reaction to this drug is rare.
-However, seek immediate medical attention if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.This is not a complete list of possible side effects.
+Many people using this medication do not have serious side effects.Tell your doctor right away if you have any serious side effects, including: swelling ankles/feet, new or worsening bleeding/bruising, new or worsening joint pain/swelling.Get medical help right away if any of these rare but very serious side effects occur: pain/swelling/redness/weakness of the arms or legs, calf pain/swelling that is warm to the touch, shortness of breath, coughing up blood, chest/jaw/left arm pain, fast/slow heartbeat, sudden vision changes, weakness on one side of the body, slurred speech, confusion, change in the amount of urine.A very serious allergic reaction to this drug is rare.
+However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.In the US -Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

 Report Problems to the Food and Drug Administration